redis/docs/content/integrate/write-behind/data-transformation/data-transformation-pipeline.md

 weight: 20
 ---

-Redis Data Integration's (RDI) data transformation capabilities allow users to transform their data beyond the default translation of source types to Redis types.
+Write-behind's data transformation capabilities allow users to transform their data beyond the default translation of source types to Redis types.
 The transformation involves no coding.
 Instead, it is described in a set of human readable YAML files, one per source table.

 The ingested format and types are different from one source to another.
 Currently, the only supported source is [Debezium](https://debezium.io/).
 The first transformation from Debezium types to native JSON with Redis types is done automatically without any need for user instructions.
 Then, this JSON is passed on to the user defined transformation pipeline.